phpearth/docker-php/README.md

 In case you'd need an additional extension in the PHP.earth repository, [open an issue](https://github.com/php-earth/docker-php/issues).

-### Docker Compose
+### Docker Stack

-Docker Compose simplifies usage of multiple containers of your application.
+Docker Stack is way of orchestration of Docker services and simplifies running multiple services of your application.
 In this example we'll run an Nginx web server with PHP 7.2 FPM with `docker-compose.yml` file.
 In a new project directory create a `Dockerfile`:

 ```Dockerfile
 FROM phpearth/php:7.2-nginx